Plan your move

 Based on +320 reviews

-The NHR program, introduced by the Portuguese government in 2009, was designed as an attractive tax regime for wealthy foreigners and investors.
+The NHR program, introduced by the Portuguese government in 2009, and finished in 2024, was designed as an attractive tax regime for wealthy foreigners and investors.
 It aimed to rejuvenate Portugal's economy by enticing foreign investments and reducing unemployment, particularly in the wake of the global financial crisis.
-The NHR offered substantial tax breaks, contributing to revitalizing industries like real estate and technology.
-It has been a significant factor in placing Portugal as a prime destination for foreign investors and businesses.

-Under the NHR regime, non-habitual residents enjoyed a flat income tax rate of 20% on Portuguese-sourced income and were exempt from taxation on foreign-sourced income, provided it could be taxed in the country of source under an applicable Double Tax Treaty.
+Under the previous NHR regime, non-habitual residents enjoyed a flat income tax rate of 20% on Portuguese-sourced income and were exempt from taxation on foreign-sourced income, provided it could be taxed in the country of source under an applicable Double Tax Treaty.
 This regime made Portugal an attractive destination for retirees, professionals, and investors, thanks to its favorable tax conditions compared to many other countries.

 Learn more about NHR with a tax expert